-The Rookeries Junior and Infant School is home to the Deaf and Hearing Impaired Resource, which is a Wakefield Council provision that provides access to the curriculum for deaf pupils.
+The Rookeries Junior, Infant & Nursery School is home to the Deaf and Hearing Impaired Resource, which is a Wakefield Local Authority provision that provides access to the curriculum for deaf pupils.

 We believe that the Resource provides a nurturing environment, which encourages all children to develop and grow into confident and independent young people.

-All pupils have an Education and Health Care Plan with Hearing Impairment identified as their prime need.
+All pupils have an Education and Health Care Plan (EHCP) with Hearing Impairment identified as their primary need.
 This plan, outlining the long term outcomes, is reviewed and updated annually.
-In addition to this termly meetings are held with parents to discuss the short term targets written in each pupil’s Individual Education Plan (IEP).
+In addition to this, termly meetings are held with parents/carers to discuss the short term targets written in each pupil’s Individual Education Plan (IEP).

-They are registered as pupils of The Rookeries Junior and Infant School and are supported by specialist staff who are experienced in working with deaf and hearing impaired pupils.
+They are registered as pupils of The Rookeries J, I & N School and are supported by specialist staff who are experienced in working with deaf and hearing impaired pupils.
 All children receive a curriculum and a level of support that reflects their individual needs within an inclusive learning environment in both the Resource and mainstream school.

-All pupils follow the National Primary Curriculum at a pace and level appropriate to the individual child.
+All pupils follow the National Primary Curriculum at a pace and level appropriate to them.
 There is an inclusive learning environment in both the Resource and mainstream school.
-Pupils have access to Literacy and maths which is taught in small groups in the Resource Provision by a Teacher of the Deaf and Deaf Instructor.
-These lessons take into account what the pupil has already learned and what we want them to achieve next using a differentiated and visual approach to learning.
-Some pupils work in the mainstream setting for Literacy and maths with specialist support.
+Pupils have access to Literacy and Maths which is taught in small groups in the Resource Provision by a Teacher of the Deaf and Deaf Instructor.
+These lessons take into account what the pupil has already learned and what we want them to achieve next, using a differentiated and visual approach to learning.
+Some pupils work in the mainstream setting for Literacy and Maths with specialist support.
 Pupils may attend a combination of both mainstream classes and Resource classes.
-In the afternoon pupils attend mainstream lessons in subjects such as Geography, History, PE, ICT, French, Music, Science, RE and topic work where they are provided with specialist support as appropriate.
+In the afternoon, pupils attend mainstream lessons in subjects such as Geography, History, PE, ICT, French, Music, Science, RE and topic work, where they are provided with specialist support as appropriate.

 Supporting Children's Success